-This section discusses the feasibility of the project activities and the challenges that are likely to be encountered in designing and implementing the activities described in the work plan.
-Describe the challenges associated with your work plan activities and include approaches to resolve each challenge.
+Discuss the feasibility of the project activities, potential barriers and the challenges that you are likely to encounter in designing and implementing the activities described in the work plan, as well as approaches and solutions that you will use to resolve such challenges.
 This section should:

-- Identify the potential barriers and challenges in forming the network and implementing the network activities along with possible solutions to address the barriers.
-Including any pertinent geographic, socioeconomic, linguistic, cultural, ethnic, workforce, or other barrier(s) that prohibit access to health care in the target community.
-As well as any anticipated linguistic, social, or religious barriers to health care. - Identify how communication will flow between network members, and address how the network partners will resolve differences in executing the project and issues, should they arise.

-• EVALUATION -- Corresponds to Section V's Review Criterion 4: EVALUATION

-This section describes how progress toward meeting project goals will be tracked, measured, and evaluated.
-Any assumptions made in developing the project work plan and the anticipated outputs and outcomes of activities should be explained.
-Both outcome and process measures may be used to assess progress.
-Quantitative data should be used whenever relevant and available.

-Describe ongoing quality assurance/quality improvement strategies that will allow for the early detection and modification of ineffective strategies.
-The applicant should also describe how this assessment will be used to help inform the network's quality improvement strategy and sustainability beyond federal funding.
-Specifically, this assessment should include, but is not limited to, the following elements:

-- Outcomes focus: Ensures that the goals and objectives of the project are assessed.
-Outcomes should demonstrate improved health outcomes and impact to the community.
-The applicant should explain how resources are leveraged and utilized to enhance the community's health care delivery system. - Data collection: Illustrates the accuracy and consistency of data to be collected, and the ability to produce objective results.
-Ensures that data collection methods are feasible for the project and data are collected in a timely manner. - Sustainability: Identify factors and strategies that will lead to viability and sustainability after federal funding ends.
-Describe the tools and resources that will be used to illustrate the economic impact of the project throughout the project period.
-Explain how sustainability data will inform quality improvement strategies and future efforts.
+- Include any pertinent or anticipated geographic, socio-economic, linguistic, cultural, ethnic, workforce, social, religious or other barrier(s) that prohibit access to health care in the target community. - Identify how communication will flow between network partners, and address how the network partners will resolve differences in executing the project and issues, should they arise. - EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criterion(a) 3: EVALUATIVE MEASURES You must describe how progress toward meeting project goals will be tracked, measured, and evaluated.
+Describe how this assessment will contribute to the network's continuous quality improvement efforts and sustainability beyond federal funding.
+Specifically, this assessment should include, but is not limited to, the following elements: - Process focus: Ensures that the goals and objectives of the project are assessed.
+Explain a process for evaluating 1) how the Network Planning resources will be leveraged and utilized to enhance the community's health care delivery system; 2) how the Network Planning Program enhanced the quality of collaboration among network partners; and 3) how a 1-year planning period is beneficial to network development. - Data collection: Illustrates the accuracy and consistency of data to be collected, and the ability to produce objective results.
+Ensures that data collection methods are feasible for the project, and data are collected in a timely manner. - Sustainability: Identify factors and strategies that will lead to viability and sustainability after federal funding ends.

-Identify factors and propose a plan that will lead to the network's sustainability after federal support for the project ends.
 The applicant should discuss the network and community benefits of a successful network.
 Factors/benefits may include:

-- Network Member contributions;
+- network member contributions,

-- Shared purchasing;
+- shared purchasing,

-- Shared personnel;
+- shared personnel,

-- Collaborative service delivery;
+- collaborative service delivery, and

-- Potential for the project to be replicated in other rural areas, if applicable; and
+- potential for the project to be replicated in other rural areas, if applicable.

-- Potential future partners.
-There should also be a short discussion on what potential future partners will bring to the project and why they were not included in the original network.

-• RESOURCES AND CAPABILITIES -- Corresponds to Section V's Review Criterion 5: RESOURCES AND CAPABILITIES
+- ORGANIZATIONAL INFORMATION -- Corresponds to Section V's Review Criterion(a) 5: RESOURCES/CAPABILITIES

-This section describes the abilities and contributions of the applicant organization and the network members.
-Provide a brief overview of the applicant organization that includes information such as your mission, structure, and current primary activities.
-Your organization should describe its ability to manage the award project and personnel.
-You should also identify and describe financial practices and systems that assure that your organization has financial resources to manage federal funds.
-Documentation is required to identify that your organization is a rural nonprofit or rural public entity (Attachment 1).
+Succinctly describe the abilities and contributions of the applicant organization and

+the network members.
+Provide a brief overview of the applicant organization that includes information such as:

+- your organization's current mission, - structure, leadership, size of organization, and staffing, - scope of current activities, - your organization's ability to manage the award project and personnel, and - your organization's financial practices and systems that assure your organization can properly account for and manage the federal funds.

+Documentation is required to identify that your organization is a rural nonprofit or rural public health entity (Attachment 1).

-The project director, as well as key personnel on the award, must be identified in the Project Abstract.
-The project director will be responsible for project monitoring and ensuring the award activities are carried out.
+Identify the project director, as well as key personnel on the award, in the Project Abstract and Attachment 6.
+The project director will be responsible for project monitoring and carrying out the award activities.
 The proposed network may identify a permanent project director prior to receiving award funds.
 Include information on the individual who will serve as the project director (or interim), as well as if they serve as the project director on any other federal awards.
-If the lead applicant organization has an interim project director or has not yet hired a person to serve as the project director, discuss the process and timeline for hiring a permanent project director for this project.
+If the applicant organization has an interim project director or has not yet hired a person to serve as the project director, discuss the process and timeline for hiring a permanent project director for this project.